Nomadland: Surviving America in the Twenty-First Century

 Nomadland: Surviving America in the Twenty-First Century is a 2017 nonfiction book by American journalist Jessica Bruder about the phenomenon of older Americans who, following the Great Recession from 2007 to 2009, adopted transient lifestyles traveling around the United States in search of seasonal work (vandwelling).

 The book was adapted into the 2020 film of the same name, which was awarded the Academy Award for Best Picture.

 Awards

-The book was named a "Notable Book" by The New York Times, was a finalist for the J. Anthony Lukas Prize and the Helen Bernstein Book Award, and won the Barnes & Noble Discover Great New Writers Award and the international Ryszard Kapuściński Award.
+The book was named a "Notable Book" by The New York Times, was a finalist for the J. Anthony Lukas Prize and the Helen Bernstein Book Award, and won the Barnes & Noble Discover Great New Writers Award for Nonfiction and the international Ryszard Kapuściński Award.

 Critical reception

 Kirkus review stated: "Journalist Bruder... expands her remarkable cover story for Harper’s into a book about low-income Americans eking out a living while driving from locale to locale for seasonal employment...
 Engaging, highly relevant immersion journalism."
 Timothy R. Smith of The Denver Post wrote, "Bruder, who teaches at the Columbia University Graduate School of Journalism, writes in an evenhanded, impartial tone, avoiding polemicism.
 She does, however, insert herself into the narrative, sometimes intrusively...
 Her instinct to get out of the way is wise.
 The people she meets and the stories they tell are powerful in their own right."
 Joe Martin of Real Change commented, "Bruder’s narrative provides an entrée into the lives of resilient Americans meeting challenges with courage and humor.
 In the nomad world, Bruder encounters an array of appealing characters.
 They are portrayed with respect and admiration.
 Some have become friends for whom she has a deep affection."